-JOHNSTON, IOWA (September 30, 2020) — Join Iowa PBS for a night of remembrance, pageantry, international music, and a celebration of agricultural breakthroughs in the fight against global hunger during The 2020 World Food Prize.
-The program will be broadcast on statewide Iowa PBS Thursday, October 15, 7PM, and streamed on iowapbs.org.
+JOHNSTON, IOWA (October 13, 2022) — Hunger fighters from across the globe honor award-winning achievements with the 2022 World Food Prize Laureate Award Ceremony.
+Join Iowa PBS for a night of remembrance, pageantry, music and a celebration of agricultural breakthroughs in the battle against global hunger during the 2022 World Food Prize Friday, October 21, 8:30PM.

 The World Food Prize was founded by Nobel Peace Prize Laureate and Iowan Norman Borlaug.
 After winning the Nobel Prize in 1970 for his achievements in agricultural research, Borlaug envisioned a separate international award to recognize those who have made significant contributions to advancements in the quality, quantity, and availability of food in the world.

 Programming support for the 2022 World Food Prize is provided by the W T and Edna M Dahl Trust.